MRtrix3/mrtrix3/CONTRIBUTING.md

    will test any code modifications against these expectations.

-1. If the operation of your code is not trivially self-apparent, please endeavour to add relevant appropriate comments.
+1. If the operation of your code is not trivially self-apparent, please endeavour to comment appropriately.

 1. Do not leave excess newline characters at the end of a file.

-### Documentation
+#### Documentation

 For proposed documentation changes, please communicate with the *MRtrix3* developers by creating a [new GitHub issue](https://github.com/MRtrix3/mrtrix3/issues/new).
 The appropriate course of action will depend on the component of the documentation intended to be changed as well as the nature of the change.
-In addition, the location of much of the *MRtrix3* documentation will be changing imminently (#1622), and so any proposed documetation content changes would need to be coordinated with such.
+In addition, the location of much of the *MRtrix3* documentation will be changing imminently (Pull Request #1622), and so any proposed documentation content changes would need to be coordinated with such.